b1luu/cse15l-lab-reports/Lab Report 1.md

 ![image](https://user-images.githubusercontent.com/120772535/231038431-f13f4892-a633-4e78-bd7b-90f90b621c64.png)

-## You have reached the end of the tutorial.
+## Conclusion:

+You can begin to test around and try various combination of commands, once you are complete with running the commands, the server will close once you exit out of VSCode.
+Upon relogging, you will need to re-enter your password.